ojm-it/modddels_1/modddels_annotations/README.md

 Here, `ValidName` is a generated class so it's not defined during the generation.
 So we provided the type using `@TypeName('ValidName')`.

+> **NB :** The builder is configured to run after freezed files are generated, so you don't need a `TypeName` annotation for those.

 ## Sanitization

 The factory constructors of the modddels give you an opportunity to do all sort of data manipulation and sanitization.